pylonide/pylon/doc/terms/smartbinding.md

 ## Model:

 The model is the place where your xml data resides.
-Data is loaded into the model using a {@link term.datainstruction data instruction} as the following example shows:
+Data is loaded into the model using a [data instruction](./datainstruction.html) as the following example shows:

 ```xml